nealbob/nealbob.github.io/methods/afl-team-strength-model.md

 Specifications were compared using deterministic five-fold cross-validation.
 Entire rounds, rather than individual matches, were assigned cyclically to folds within each centre season.
 The common comparison sample comprised 6,141 held-out home-and-away matches across the fully centred 1990–2023 windows.
 Mean log loss was the primary selection criterion; Brier score and margin root mean squared error (RMSE) were retained as supporting diagnostics.
 This is retrospective blocked cross-validation, not a real-time forecasting exercise, because matches from surrounding seasons remain in the training window.

-The selected seven-season baseline model had a held-out mean log loss of 0.5840, Brier score of 0.1980 and margin RMSE of 37.1 points.
-Its probability predictions were materially better than the corresponding Bradley–Terry win/loss model: mean log loss was 0.5840 versus 0.6502, a difference of −0.0662 with a season-clustered 95% interval from −0.0879 to −0.0444.
+In the comparison matching the final article setup—full-weight finals in training and home-and-away round blocks held out—the selected seven-season partially pooled model had a mean log loss of 0.5816, Brier score of 0.1969 and margin RMSE of 37.0 points over 6,141 held-out matches from the fully centred 1990–2023 windows.
+The earlier regular-season-only comparison also showed that the Normal-margin probability predictions were materially better than the corresponding Bradley–Terry win/loss model.

 Several sensitivity tests informed the final specification:

 - One-, three-, five- and seven-season windows were compared.
 The seven-season window produced the lowest mean log loss among the common-ground baseline models, although the difference from five seasons was small.
-- Adding rest or recent-travel-load terms did not improve held-out log loss relative to the simpler current-match travel specification.
-- A partially pooled, ground-specific model had a slightly lower mean log loss than the common-ground model (difference −0.00041), but its season-clustered 95% interval (−0.00126 to 0.00043) included no improvement.
-The simpler common-ground specification was therefore retained.
+- A partially pooled, ground-specific model had a slightly lower mean log loss than the common-ground article model (difference −0.00038), although its season-clustered 95% interval (−0.00108 to 0.00033) included no improvement.
+Partial pooling was reinstated because it was the raw predictive winner and provides shrinkage rather than unrestricted ground estimates.
 A fully unpooled model performed worse.
+- Lagged travel was defined as team 2's previous-match travel minus team 1's, in thousands of kilometres; relative rest was team 1's capped days of rest minus team 2's.
+Tested separately on top of partial ground pooling, lagged travel worsened mean log loss by 0.00027 and rest by 0.00043.
+Their unrestricted coefficients frequently had the opposite sign to the fatigue hypothesis.
+Constraining each coefficient to be non-negative mostly set it to zero and still worsened log loss, by 0.00024 for lagged travel and 0.00018 for rest.
+Neither term is included in the article model.
 - Finals weights of 0, 0.25, 0.5 and 1 were tested while always scoring the same held-out home-and-away matches.
 Full-weight finals improved mean log loss from 0.5840 to 0.5820; the paired difference was −0.00203 (season-clustered 95% interval −0.00292 to −0.00115).
 Finals were therefore included at full weight in the chart model.

-Across the 37 fitted reporting windows, the home-and-away residual standard error ranged from 30.9 to 39.4 points (mean 34.9).
+Across the 37 fitted reporting windows, the home-and-away residual standard error ranged from 30.9 to 39.2 points (mean 34.8).
 These values indicate substantial match-to-match variation even after adjustment, so small differences between teams or seasons should not be over-interpreted.

 ## Interpretation and limitations